I made Deadville nearly a decade ago.

-As someone who criticises those who have made better.
-I thought it’s only fair to cast a critical eye on my own contribution.
+As someone who criticises those who have made better films I thought it’s only fair to cast a critical eye on my own contribution.

 Sorting the goodville from the Deadville

-First, there are the performances.
-Everyone did their best with what they had.
-Now some of it was down to be, but most of it was down to them.
-The cast took what I wrote and made it work for them.
 I’m forever thankful to them for working hard and never once complained.
 Same goes for the crew.
-Everyone got on with it, no one got any money out of the endeavour, but they worked the whole time.
+Everyone got on with it, no one got any money out of the endeavour, but they worked hard the whole time.